jwalker2020/tracker/docs/POCKETBASE_TO_POSTGRESQL_ASSESSMENT.md

 **Recommendation: PostgreSQL only (existing enrichment_jobs table)**

-- **Why:** “Background” work today is in-process (run after response + instrumentation resume).
-Job state is already the `enrichment_jobs` table: create checkpoint, update progress, mark completed/failed/cancelled.
-There is no separate queue or worker pool; the same Next.js process reads/writes the table and runs the enrichment loop.
+- **Why:** Enrichment runs in a **separate worker process** that polls for claimable jobs and runs `runEnrichmentJob`.
+Job state is the `enrichment_jobs` table: create checkpoint, update progress, mark completed/failed/cancelled.
+No Redis or queue; the worker reads/writes the table.
 - **Fit:** Keep that model.
 PostgreSQL is the single source of truth for job state; no Redis or external job queue unless you later need retries, backoff, or multi-worker scaling.
-The persistence layer (Drizzle) reads and updates `enrichment_jobs`; the runner stays as-is.
+The persistence layer (Drizzle) reads and updates `enrichment_jobs`; the worker and runEnrichmentJob stay as-is.

 ### 12.6 Developer tooling